jeffmay/angular-ts-seed/README.md

         $ bower install --save moar-jquery

-3. Then copy it into your App and test libraries:
+3. Then copy the vendor js into your public/lib directory:

         $ grunt bower